Our status as a mission-driven nonprofit organization sets us apart from other health plans and allows us to live our mission.

 We remain dedicated to supporting the full continuum of health and to helping make the healthy choice the easy choice for our members and Coloradans in the communities we serve.
 Every year is a new opportunity to deliver on our promise because we care about Coloradans’ total health—physical, behavioral, emotional, social, and financial.
-Read in our snapshot how we invested our resources, the types of projects we invested in, as well as some for our achievements.
+Read in our Community Benefit & Relations Snapshot how we invested our resources, the types of projects we invested in, as well as some for our achievements.

 2017 Outcomes at a Glance

 - In 2017, we supported the environment, people, knowledge, and our community with more than $122 million to improve the health of Coloradans.
 This includes $3.1 million directed through a donor advised fund with The Denver Foundation.
 View a summary of this work in our recently published fact sheet.